Fox News Radio: Newscasts

 The Fox News Radio Network provides around-the-clock newscasts at the beginning of each hour and at 30 minutes past the hour.
 Depending on a station's affiliation, it either receives a five-minute newscast at the beginning of each hour or a one-minute newscast which runs at the beginning of the hour or at 30 minutes after the hour.
 Breaking news reports (dubbed 'Fox News Alerts'), business news updates, correspondent and expert interviews, special broadcasts marking historic or newsworthy events, anchored live coverage and clean feeds of news events complete the affiliate service package.
 Affiliates also have access to a web site with a constantly updating selection of newsmaker audio and correspondent reports.

 The five minute audio version of the hourly newscast consists of two minutes of news, one minute of advertisements or Fox promotions and two more minutes of news.
-In February 2017 the audio version eliminated the commercial break at the two-minute mark, so that the newscast ran for only four minutes.
+In February 2017, the audio version eliminated the commercial break at the two-minute mark, so that the newscast ran for only four minutes.
 The commercial minute was restored in May 2017, returning it to a five-minute newscast.
 It is available as a podcast.
 As of 2011, typically only one MP3 file, the most recent one, is available at any time.
 The Eastern Time hour number converted to 24-hour time is incorporated into the file name (for example, 5minpodcast21.mp3 for 9 pm).
 However, if there has been exceptional news (a "Fox News Alert"), the file for that hour's podcast will be retained for a few hours.
 The current hour's file is usually available within 10 minutes of its broadcast, i.e., by a quarter past the hour.

-Newscasts are regularly anchored by Dave Anthony, Lisa Brady, Lisa Lacerra, Chris Foster, Pam Puso, Paul Stevens, Jack Callaghan, Carmen Roberts, Lilian Woo and Chris DeMeo.
-Correspondents include Gurnal Scott and Tonya J. Powers in New York City; Jared Halpern (Capitol Hill), Ryan Schmelz (White House) and Sean Langille in Washington, D.C.; Jessica Rosenthal and entertainment reporter Michelle Pollino in Los Angeles; Jeff Monosso reports from Chicago and Eben Brown reports from Miami.
-Foreign correspondents include Jonathan Savage in London.
-Hilarie Barsky and Ginny Kosola are business news reporters.
-Jared Max is a sports news reporter.